DataCorrupted/peter-site/content/post/homeward.md

 "
  These are just projects we did to show off.
- China kept burning money on these with the sole purpose to get into your head.
+ China kept burning money on these with the solely purpose to get into your head.
  Local governments almost went bankrupted with these projects and have a debt that you cannot image.
  Guess who pays the debt at the end of the day?
  And where on earth did you learned that?